This post, What is Gluten?, contains affiliate links.

-Gluten is bad for some people because it is very difficult to digest and some experts even believe gluten is toxic to all humans.
+Gluten is bad for many people because it is very difficult to digest and some experts even believe gluten is toxic to all humans and may be the cause of leaky gut in some people.
 It takes a lot of acid in our stomach to break down the hard-to-digest protein.
-Oftentimes the gluten protein goes through the stomach without being properly broken down by the stomach acid.
-When it enters the small intestine, large gluten proteins then escape into our bloodstream and become free radicals.
-Free radicals wreak havoc throughout our bodies – usually causing inflammation at a place where we are genetically weak.

 To digest gluten, you might find that your stomach acid bubbles up (often causing some sort of heartburn or acid reflux).
 This just means the stomach is working hard to digest this difficult-to-digest protein.
 Too often people take antacids or proton pump inhibitors to queal the stomach acid from bubbling, which is basically masking the symptoms and doing nothing to digest the protein.

 Think of it this way, if you calm your stomach acid with artificial drugs, then the undigested particles simply fall into the next stage of digestion… your small intestine.
 These undigested gluten particles dig holes in the paper thin small intestinal lining, causing food to leak into your bloodstream and causing havoc throughout your body.